Skip to content

 Before you can use Figgy in your game, you need to define your configuration layout inside the global FiggySetup() function.

 Setup is Figgy's central hub and entry point.
-It's where you create your Scope Widgets, Value Widgets, and Decor Widgets — everything that appears in the Interface and everything that becomes part of your config data struct.
+It's where you create your Scope Widgets, Value Widgets, and Decor Widgets - everything that appears in the Interface and becomes part of your config data struct.

 js